KazKozDev/dataset-creator/README.md

 Tool for creating and managing training datasets for LLM fine-tuning.
 Generates domain-specific examples through a web interface.

-Designed for AI researchers and ML engineers who need to create high-quality training datasets.
-The platform provides an environment for generating, validating, and managing data examples.
+Designed for AI researchers and ML engineers who need to create high-quality training data.
+The platform provides an environment for generating, validating, and managing examples.

 ## Who is it for?